Florida exam calculator

 Worked examples

-These examples cover rectangle area, acres, section fractions, and unit-price math.
+These examples cover rectangle area, triangle area, acre conversions, section fractions, and unit-price math.

 Rectangle area